DiegoDerksen/diegoderksen.github.io/_posts/2024-04-24-Teams Firewall Prompt.md

 Are your users seeing a firewall Window regarding Teams when they first logon?
 Fear not!
 In this article, I'll walk you through a swift solution using an Intune remediation script.

 This nifty script performs a simple yet effective task: it checks whether a teams.exe firewall rule exists.
-If not, it promptly creates a rule based on the userprofile Firewall path.
+If not, it promptly creates a rule based on the userprofile Teams path.

 # Prerequisites
 - Windows Enterprise